sugiyak/Realtime-Bus-Tracking/README.md

 # realTimeBusTracking

-An sytem that track buses running in the city of Boston.
+An sytem that track the locations of the  buses running in the city of Boston.

 ## Descripion